Wile E. Coyote and the Road Runner: Comic books

 Wile E. Coyote was called Kelsey Coyote in his comic book debut, a Henery Hawk story in Looney Tunes and Merrie Melodies #91 (May 1949).
 He only made a couple of other appearances at this time and did not have his official name yet, as it was not used until 1952 (in Operation: Rabbit, his second appearance).

 The first appearance of the Road Runner in a comic book was in Bugs Bunny Vacation Funnies #8 (August 1958) published by Dell Comics.
 The feature is titled "Beep Beep the Road Runner" and the story "Desert Dessert".
 It presents itself as the first meeting between Beep Beep and Wile E. (whose mailbox reads "Wile E. Coyote, Inventor and Genius"), and introduces the Road Runner's wife, Matilda, and their three newly hatched sons (though Matilda soon disappeared from the comics).
 This story established the convention that the Road Runner family talked in rhyme, a convention that also appeared in early children's book adaptations of the cartoons.

 Dell initially published a dedicated "Beep Beep the Road Runner" comic as part of Four Color Comics #918, 1008, and 1046 before launching a separate series for the character numbered #4–14 (1960–1962), with the three try-out issues counted as the first three numbers.
 After a hiatus, Gold Key Comics took over the character with issues #1–88 (1966–1984).
-During the 1960s, the artwork was done by Pete Alvarado and Phil DeLara, from 1966 to 1969, the Gold Key issues consisted of Dell reprints.
-Afterward, new stories began to appear, initially drawn by Alvarado and De Lara before Jack Manning became the main artist for the title.
+During the 1960s, the artwork was done by Pete Alvarado and Phil DeLara, from 1966 to 1969, the Gold Key issues consisted entirely of Dell reprints.
+Afterward, reprints combined with new stories began to appear, initially drawn by Alvarado and De Lara before Jack Manning became the main artist for the title.
 New and reprinted Beep Beep stories also appeared in Golden Comics Digest and Gold Key's revival of Looney Tunes in the 1970s.
 During this period, Wile E.'s middle name was revealed to be "Ethelbert" in the story "The Greatest of E's" in issue #53 (cover-dated September 1975) of Gold Key Comics' licensed comic book Beep Beep the Road Runner.

 The Road Runner and Wile E. Coyote also make appearances in the DC Comics Looney Tunes title.
-Wile E. was able to speak in some of his appearances in the DC comics.
+Like the theatrical shorts, Wile E. remained silent in his appearances with the Road Runner in the DC comics.

 In 2017, DC Comics featured a Looney Tunes and DC Comics crossovers that reimagined the characters in a darker style.
 The Road Runner and Wile E. Coyote had a crossover with the intergalactic bounty hunter Lobo in Lobo/Road Runner Special #1.
 In this version, the Road Runner, Wile E., and other Looney Tunes characters are reimagined as standard animals who were experimented upon with alien DNA at Acme to transform them into their cartoon forms.
 In the back-up story, done in more traditional cartoon style, Lobo tries to hunt down the Road Runner, but is limited by Bugs to be more kid-friendly in his language and approach.